 Posted by Kimi at 8:40 AM

 This week there was a change of plans.
-We hap planned on going on splits with this one companionship in our zone but due to health problems, it didn´t take place.
-It was sad not being able to help out but it got even worse on friday.
-We got a call friday morning from our zone leader saying that presidente was heading to the stake center and wanted to meet with us and the zone leaders.
-Imediately.
+We had planned on going on splits with this one companionship in our zone but due to health problems, it didn´t take place.
+It was sad not being able to help out but it got even worse on Friday.
+We got a call Friday morning from our zone leader saying that presidente was heading to the stake center and wanted to meet with us and the zone leaders.
+Immediately.
 We started to get a bit worried because he didn´t say why.
 And something like this had never happened before.
 So we didn´t know what to think.
-But what we weren´t expecting was presidente sitting us down and saying that one of our sisters was going home, because of health problems.
-She is new to the mission and would be ending trainning this week if she had staid.
+But what we weren´t expecting was presidente sitting us down and saying that one of our sisters was going home because of health problems.
+She is new to the mission and would be ending training this week if she had stayed.
 When we asked if she would stay the week until transfers, presidente said no. She would be going home the next day.
 He had us call them up to come and talk with presidente.
-We staid while he talked with her and let her know the harsh news.
+We stayed while he talked with her and let her know the harsh news.
 She cried, we comforted (or tried).
-It was a shock when she said Tomorrow I leave and sunday I will already be in my home ward.
+It was a shock when she said Tomorrow I leave and Sunday I will already be in my home ward.
 It was a shock to my heart and I felt cold at the thought.
 Just imagine.
 Something ending so soon when you thought you had all the time in the world.

 I love you all and hope you have a great week!